-If there is one thing we have learned over our many years of doing web development – it is that we work in an industry that does not have the best reputation.
+If there is one thing we have learned over our many years of doing web development for nonprofit organizations – it is that we work in an industry that does not have the best reputation.
 Sadly, this industry is filled with “agencies” and contractors that just want your money – they are not in it for your success.
 It is horrible when we see it with any client, but when we see nonprofits taken advantage of it really infuriates us!
-Although this guide is geared towards non profit organizations – anyone looking to hire a web design agency can benefit from this list.

 1) What is your experience with non profits?